pcdavies/kubernetes-tutorial/README.md

     ![](images/img18.png)

 - Kubernetes will throw errors if the swap space is not turned off.
-The following commands will turn swap off (Still as sudo user):
+The following commands will turn swap off (These commands are also run as sudo user):

     ```
     swapoff -a